mrsdo/react-user-onboarding/README.md

 ## Server Features
 A simplified explanation of npm packages used in this project.
-- **https:** Installed Self-Signed Certificate with https load via package.json - DONE
+- **https:** Want to install Self-Signed Certificate with https load via package.json - Research this...
 - **Express:** Web framework for node.js
 - **Mongoose:** Database object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks
 - **Morgan:** HTTP request logger middleware for node.js